 It wasn't until digital photography became practical and useful that I once again started to participate in the craft.
 Digital imaging afforded me the opportunity to combine my interests of art, photography, and technology.
 It also allowed me to be less concerned with precision during the creative process.
 I could now get things close and "fix it in post."
 I typically refer to myself as a "digital artist," rather than as a "photographer."
 When I take a photo, I'm thinking about how it looks in my mind, rather than in the viewfinder.
 Still, the idea of capturing a very precise moment in time is also very alluring…and a bit empowering.

 Everyone around me liked to build things and I liked to help.
 I helped my dad work on cars and buildings, as well as fix things around the house.
 I loved to help my mother and grandmother cook and work on various creative projects.
-My paternal grandfather built his own HAM radios and remote controlled airplanes.
+My paternal grandfather built his own HAM radios and remote-controlled airplanes.
 Making was was part of my life and part of my DNA.

-Making is, or can be, as much about art and craft as it is about technology technology.
-Much in the same way that digital photography allowed me to merge several of my interest, making did quite that same.
+Making is, or can be, as much about art and craft as it is about technology.
+Much in the same way that digital photography allowed me to merge several of my interest, making did quite the same.
 Making also results in a tangible product — something that is often lacking in many modern pastimes.
 As so much of our time is diverted to digital activity, the desire to create things that I can touch grows stronger and stronger.

 I've never been much for talking.
 After a while, my throat gets dry and begins to hurt.
 It was always a challenge when I was teaching.
 Besides that, I've always found the connection between my mind and tongue to be, at best, tenuous.
 I much prefer the act of putting pen/pencil to paper or fingers to the keyboard.
 With writing, I can construct my words more carefully, more thoughtfully.
 The flood of ideas in my mind can remain hidden from view until I can reveal them in a more coherent manner.

 I've always fancied the idea of writing stories.
-My grandfather was a prolific storyteller, able to construct fantastic (and sometimes terrifying) yarns at a moments notice.
-To this day, I think all of his grandchildren harbour at least some small fear of being alone in the dark.
+My grandfather was a prolific storyteller, able to construct fantastic (and sometimes terrifying) yarns at a moment's notice.
+To this day, I think all of his grandchildren harbor at least some small fear of being alone in the dark.
 Of course, growing up in the mountains of West Virginia, storytelling was all around and a central part of everyday life and culture…even in the 1980s.
 The seed that my grandfather had planted was nurtured by books like The Telltale Lilac Bush, a compilation of Appalachian ghost stories.
-It was further inspired by more modern West Virginia folklore, mainly stories about the Mothman of Point Pleasant, The Flatwoods Monster, and the many other tales of haunted houses, buildings, graveyards, hospitals, and prisons.
+It was further inspired by more modern West Virginia folklore, mainly stories about the Mothman of Point Pleasant, the Flatwoods Monster, and the many other tales of haunted houses, buildings, graveyards, hospitals, and prisons.

 A Professional Overview

-I came to web & media design/development through a deep interest in art, design and technology.
+I came to web & media design/development through a deep interest in art, design, and technology.
 Drawing upon a strong family history in art and education, I attended West Virginia University, majoring in Agricultural Education with a specialization in communications and technology.
-Upon completion of a masters degree, I was hired as an interim professor in the WVU Davis College of Agriculture, Forestry and Consumer Sciences, where I was responsible for the college’s intro computer courses and website redesign for the Resource Management division.
+Upon completion of a masters degree, I was hired as an interim professor in the WVU Davis College of Agriculture, Forestry and Consumer Sciences, where I was responsible for the college’s intro computer courses and a website redesign for the Resource Management division.
 In late 2000, I founded Carr Designs, a web and multimedia company.
 I have also organized multiple semester-long courses through WVU Extended learning, which were designed to help public school teachers integrate technology into their classrooms.
-After returning to WVU in 2003, I redesigned the Davis College web site, in addition to his responsibilities teaching courses in computers and agricultural mechanics.
-Today, I run Kulture Partners, a marketing consulting company for for artists and arts organizations.
+After returning to WVU in 2003, I redesigned the Davis College website, in addition to his responsibilities teaching courses in computers and agricultural mechanics.
+Today, I run Kulture Partners, a marketing consulting company for artists and arts organizations.
 I am also focusing on personal/professional development and forging strategic relationships with other independent media professionals and companies.